AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Methods_And_Activities/content.rst

 Official baselines are generated for customer-specific deliveries aimed at a precise operational environment and software level.
-Once the configuration management branch dedicated to such deliveries is set up, a complete testsuite run is performed in the corresponding qualification environment.
+Once the configuration management branch dedicated to such deliveries is set up, a complete testsuite run is performed in the corresponding verification environment.
 A kit version number is then assigned and the qualification data documents are produced.
 The resulting set of documents is packaged as a zip file which materializes the kit as a whole.
 This kit then goes through QA as needed and all or part of